TheLazySock/react-tasks/README.md

 ## My todos for this project
 - Fix
-  - [ ] Movie props for MovieGrid in MoviePage
+  - [x] Movie props for MovieGrid in MoviePage
+  - [ ] Sass @import directive is not working in prod mode with SSR
 - Styles
   - [x] Style for 404 page
 - Tests